Sonic-Amiga/ESP8266-Faikin/Simulators/CN_WIRED/README.md

 4. Space - LOW level 300 microseconds
 5. Data bits are represented as HIGH level pulses.
 900 microseconds for "1" and 400 usec for "0".
 6. Each data bit is followed by 300 microseconds LOW (space)
+7. Pause - HIGH level 16000 microseconds
+8. Terminator pulse - LOW level 2000 microseconds
-7. After the final space the line goes back to HIGH idle state
+9. The line returns back to HIGH idle state

 There are always a total of 64 data bits, or 8 bytes, in the packet.
 There is no defined explicit termination sequence.
 Bytes are transmitted right-to-left, i. e. least significant bit first.